KevinAst/svelte-native-forms/src/util/persistentStore.md

 flexibility of directing the initial store state from the URL _(when desired)_.

+Because your stores are now persistent, when you re-launch your web page, it will pick up where you last left off ... **Very Kool Indeed**!!

+> From a usage perspective, I would caution against using this as an
+> application database.
+Neither [Local Storage] or svelte stores were
+> intended for that _(for a variety of reasons)_.
+>
+> With that said, a great use of `persistentStore` is application
+> control state.
+For example: a selected theme _(with dark mode)_, or a
+> SideBar open/close indicator, etc.  Using a `persistentStore`, your
+> state is retained across browser sessions, and the developer doesn't
+> even have to think about it ... it just works!

-A supplied `key` serves as the storage key.
-By default, the persisted value is a string, which can be a simple string or a [JSONized] string for more complex structures _(JSON usage can be overridden as needed)_.
+The `key` parameter serves as the persistent storage key.
+The persisted value is always a string.
+By default `persistentStore()` will automatically handle complex store-values by using a [JSONized] string.
+As we will see, this [JSONization] process can be overridden as needed.

 <!--- *** Section ************************************************************************* --->